-Follow these tips to make sure you train the behavior that you want.
+Follow these tips to quickly train the behavior that you want.

 Keep training sessions short and fun

-Both you and your dog should be enjoying the process.
+Both you and your dog should enjoy the process.
 It's a fun activity with your dog and not a dreaded chore.
-If either of you are frustrated, bored, or annoyed, stop and email us at firstname.lastname@example.org to let us help you figure it out.
+If either of you are frustrated, bored, or annoyed, stop and email us to let us help you figure it out.

 Frustration usually comes from lack of success.
 If your dog isn't getting it, make it easier:

 Shorten the duration (less time holding the position)

 Increase the value of the reinforcer (get better treats)

 Increase the rate of reinforcment (give treats more often)

 A cue (command) can only mean ONE thing.
 Down cannot mean lie down on Tuesdays and get off the couch on Thursdays.